mowjix/Artificial-Intelligence/README.md

     Mojtaba Zolfaghari
     95143017
+---

-Porting the `Vali-e-Asr University of Rafsanjan` assignments/department of computer science.
+Porting the `Vali-e-Asr University of Rafsanjan` assignments/department of Computer Science.